 Laura Frolich explores applications of deep learning in companies, such as fraud detection, mobile personalization, predicting failures for the IoT, and text analysis to improve call center interactions—looking at practical examples of assessing the opportunity for AI, phased adoption, and lessons going from research to prototype to scaled production deployment—and discusses the future of enterprise AI.

-Laura Froelich is a data scientist at Think Big Analytics, a Teradata Company, where she is dedicated to utilizing data to discover patterns and underlying structure to enable optimization of businesses and processes, particularly through deep learning methods.
-Previously, she was part of a research group investigating nonspecific effects of vaccines using survival analysis methods.
-Laura holds a PhD from the Technical University of Denmark.
+Laura Froelich is a data scientist at DHI, where she’s dedicated to using data to discover patterns and underlying structures to enable optimization of businesses and processes, particularly through deep learning methods.
+Previously, she worked on a large variety of projects covering industries spanning life sciences to the energy industry at Teradata and was part of a research group investigating nonspecific effects of vaccines using survival analysis methods.
+Laura earned her PhD from the Technical University of Denmark.
 For her dissertation, Decomposition and Classification of Electroencephalography Data, Laura used unsupervised decomposition and supervised classification methods to research brain activity and developed rigorous, interpretable approaches to classifying tensor data.

 ©2017, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com